AuroraRyunix/Nutanix-Hogent/README.md

 Next, select the latest version available.
 Not necessarily the first one you see—this isn’t a game of shelf organization.
 Google which one that is or just pick the newest-looking.
 If you’re feeling adventurous, you can start moonlighting as a detective.

-Go for the smallest deployment option unless you have more than 500 hosts waiting in line.
-You don’t, and if you do, I’m impressed; or sorry, depending on how well it’s working.
+Choose the smallest footprint unless you’ve got 500+ hosts queued.
+You don’t.
+Stop flexing.

 Assign that sucker a free IP address.
 Don’t pick the one your neighbor’s printer uses.
-Fill in a working NTP server — if you have an Active Directory running, use that.
-Time is everything, and trust me, these machines care.
+Fill in a working NTP server, preferably AD if it’s not a museum relic.

 Give it a working DNS server, too.
 Yes, like real DNS, not the “sometimes works” version.
 Nobody's holding your hand here; figure that out yourself.
 Welcome to IT.